-Parallel to this process, the Participatory Governance Workgroup has been meeting regularly since XXXX, and has encouraged broader participation in the reformation of the participatory governance bodies and systems.
-The PG workgroup requested that each PG committee review its description, charge and membership, and that they propose and discuss changes at the committee level, and with the Academic Senate and other constituent groups.
+Parallel to this process, the Participatory Governance (PG) Workgroup (6.A.05) has been meeting regularly since January 2019, and has encouraged broader participation in the reformation of the participatory governance bodies and systems.
+The PG Workgroup requested that each PG committee review its description, charge and membership, and that they propose and discuss changes at the committee level, and with the Academic Senate, Classified Senate, Associated Student Government.
 Significant changes are being proposed for spring 2020 adoption and fall 2020 implementation.